rust-lang/blog.rust-lang.org/posts/inside-rust/2022-02-16-lang-team-feb-update.md

 ## Update from active initiatives

-This section details the updates submitted by the many active initiatives doing valuable work in the Rust project.
-Note that many of the more recent initiatives have dedicated repositories which contain other byproducts of the design process (e.g., evaluation documents, open design questions, etc).

-Unfortunately, no significant updates were reported by any of the active initiatives. 😞

-However, you can still check in on the progress of any active initiatives you're interested in by visiting the [active initiatives][active-initiatives] project board.
+We didn't have any updates from initiatives this week and in fact are thinking of changing our "update" structure to integrate into the regular triage meeting.
+For the time being, though, you can check in on the progress of any active initiatives you're interested in by visiting the [active initiatives][active-initiatives] project board, which is also a great way to get a summary of the major goings on of the Lang team.

 ## Upcoming design meetings